Throwback: Alizeh Shah wears strapless gown at HAS - BOL News

 Alizeh Shah never disappointed with her style choices and continues to give significant design motivation through her outfits.

-Social media sensation and famous personality Alizeh Shah, who has been in the gossip for her bold outfits and dance videos that immediately catches the eye of netizens and went viral.
+Social media star and stunning personality Alizeh Shah, who has been in the gossip for her bold outfits and dance videos that immediately catches the eye of netizens and went viral.

 Download BOL News App for latest news